In your IELTS speaking exam, you will talk to a trained examiner and the whole conversation would be divided into three main parts:

 A speech that somebody delivered and you heard.

 You should say:

-- Who gave the speech?
+- who gave the speech

-and explain why did you like / dislike the speech.
+and explain why you liked/disliked the speech.

 In 40 seconds take the note (preferably in written form on a paper) about the things you are going to talk about: